RodriCalle/evo-eb/README.md

 main application works as expected.
 The results of these tests are saved to a JUnit XML report.

-# Final Exam of Rodrigo Calle Galdos
+# Final Exam of Rodrigo Calle Galdos.